-- The following notifications shall be made via phone or e-mail (e-mail is preferred) to Ecology's Federal Permit Manager via e-mail to fednotification@ecy.wa.gov and cc to Lori.White@ecy.wa.gov.
-Notifications shall be identified with WQC Order No. 21637, Corps Reference No. NWS-2022-204, and include the Project Proponent name, project name, project location, project contact and the phone number. - a.
-Immediately following a violation of state water quality standards or when the project is out of compliance with any conditions of this WQC Order; - b.
-At least ten (10) days prior to all pre-construction meetings; - c.
-At least ten (10) days prior to conducting initial work activities in water or wetlands; and - d.
-Within seven (7) days of completion of each work activity in water or wetlands. - Justification Ecology has independent state authority to ensure protection of state water quality.
+- The following notifications shall be made via phone or e-mail (e-mail is preferred) to Ecology's Federal Permit Manager via e-mail to fednotification@ecy.wa.gov and cc to penny.kelley@ecy.wa.gov.
+Notifications shall be identified with WQC Order No.22326, Corps Reference No. NWS-2022-256-DOT, and include the Project Proponent name, project name, project location, project contact and the phone number. - a.
+Immediately following a violation of state water quality standards or when the project is out of compliance with any conditions of this WQC Order. - b.
+At least ten (10) days prior to all pre-construction meetings. - c.
+At least ten (10) days prior to conducting initial in-water work activities for each in-water work window. - d.
+Within seven (7) days within project completion. - e.
+At least seven (7) days prior to the start of impacts to wetlands. - f.
+At least seven (7) days prior to completing each wetland mitigation site. - Justification Ecology has independent state authority to ensure protection of state water quality.
 Ecology must be aware of when a project starts and ends and whether there are any issues.
-This allows Ecology to evaluate compliance with the state water quality requirements. - Citation Chapter 90.48 RCW, RCW 90.48.030, RCW 90.48.120, Chapter 173-201A WAC, WAC 173-201A-300 330, Chapter 173-204 WAC, and WAC 173-225-010. - 2.
+This allows Ecology to evaluate compliance with the state water quality requirements. - Citation Chapter 90.48 RCW, RCW 90.48.030, RCW 90.48.120, Chapter 173-201A WAC, WAC 173-201A-300 - 330, Chapter 173-204 WAC, and WAC 173-225-010. - 2.
 In addition to the phone or e-mail notification required under B.1.a. above, the Project Proponent shall submit a detailed written report to Ecology within five (5) days that describes the nature of the event, corrective action taken and/or planned, steps to be taken to prevent a recurrence, results of any samples taken, and any other pertinent information. - Justification Ecology has independent state authority to ensure protection of state water quality.
-This condition is intended to assure the Project Proponent remains in full compliance with state water quality requirements for the duration of the project. - Citation Chapter 90.48 RCW, RCW 90.48.120, Chapter 173-201A WAC, and WAC 173-225-010.
+This condition is intended to assure the Project Proponent remains in full compliance with state water quality requirements for the duration of the project.

+Citation - Chapter 90.48 RCW, RCW 90.48.120, Chapter 173-201A WAC, and WAC 173-225-010.